vinnykaushik/vinnykaushik/README.md

 ## Hi there! 👋
-I'm Vinny Kaushik, a Computer Science and English at Northeastern University!
+I'm Vinny Kaushik, a Computer Science and English major at Northeastern University!
 I'm currently a sophomore who loves exploring the intersection of technology and creativity, building meaningful projects, and constantly learning new skills.

 ### 🔭 What I'm Working On
 One of my proudest projects is TravelNEU, a web development project that helps users explore travel opportunities within and around Northeastern University.
 It's a rewarding experience to combine my technical skills with real-world applications.